safinxr/trigun-cars-client-side/README.md

 ### User Authentication and Profile Management
 - The website includes a comprehensive user authentication system.
 Users can register, log in, and choose between traditional email and password login or alternative methods like Facebook, GitHub, or Google.
 - User profiles display their names and profile pictures.
-Users have the option to log out securely, ensuring the privacy and security of their accounts.
+Users have the option to log out securely, ensuring the privacy and security of their accounts..